 While a HELOC offers you a low interest rate, gives you access to flexible cash and taps into an asset you already own, it’s far from perfect for a few reasons:

-- A HELOC typically requires at least a 680 credit score, according to Experian, so a bad credit score may prevent you from getting one.
+A HELOC typically requires at least a 680 FICOcredit score, according to the credit bureau Experian.
+So a bad credit score may prevent you from getting one.

 Car title loan

 A car title loan is another way to access emergency cash using an asset.
-Instead of using your home equity, like a HELOC, a car title loan uses your vehicle.
+Instead of using your home equity like a HELOC does, a car title loan uses your vehicle.

-A cart title loan may seem like a great option on the surface, but the FTC warns consumers to steer clear if possible.
-The annual percentage rates are often in the triple digits, according to the FTC.
+A car title loan may seem like a great option on the surface, but the FTC warns consumers to steer clear if possible.
+They often have high interest rates in the triple digits, according to the FTC.
 This high APR is usually due to the additional fees these lenders charge, including up to a 25% monthly charge just for financing the loan.

-If you default on a cart title loan, the lender may also repossess your vehicle, making it difficult to get around and find work.
+If you run into hard times and have a late payment on a car title loan, the lender may also repossess your vehicle, making it difficult to get around and find work.

 Credit card cash advance

 A credit card cash advance is a short-term loan issued by your credit card.
-It’s relatively easy to get and requires no credit check or income verification.
+It’s relatively easy to get and requires no credit check or proof of income.

 You can get a credit card cash advance from an ATM using your PIN (personal identification number).
 If your card issuer didn’t give you a PIN, you may have to call the customer service number on your credit card or go to the issuing bank to get the advance.